ethansjpark/ethansjpark.github.io/_pages/about.md

 Worked previously at [AWS](https://aws.amazon.com/) as a software development engineer intern.

-Always open to conversations—feel free to reach out!
+Always open to conversations, feel free to reach out!